 Special Considerations in Truck Accident Brain Injury Cases

 As Virginia’s only board-certified truck accident attorney, I’ve handled numerous brain injury cases arising from commercial vehicle collisions.
-These cases involve unique legal and practical issues that require specialized knowledge:
+These cases involve unique legal and practical issues that require specialized knowledge for a number of reasons:

 Multiple Potential Defendants